TransactCharlie/go-osx-dns/README.md

 This uses calls to `scutil` under the covers to fetch the current network interface and then modify it's DNS settings.

 ## How Does This Work?
 osx networking is..... less simple than linux.
-Editing `resolv.conf`
+Editing `resolv.conf` is not going to end up doing what you expect!

 This program: